Johannes Vetter

 Johannes Vetter ([joˈhanəs ˈfɛtɐ]; born 26 March 1993) is a German athlete who competes in the javelin throw.
 He won gold at the 2017 World Championships in Athletics.
-His personal best of 97.76 m is the German record, and ranks him second on the overall list.
+His personal best of 97.76 m is the German record, and ranks him second on the overall list behind Jan Železný.
 Vetter currently trains under Boris Obergföll and is a member of LG Offenburg's track and field squad.
 He was previously with SV Saar 05 Saarbrücken and Dresdner SC.

 Personal life

 Vetter was born and raised in Dresden.
 His grandfather was born in Königshütte (now Chorzów) in 1941.
 Upon receiving his Abitur, Vetter joined the Polizei Sachsen ("Saxony State Police") and has been a Sportsoldat ("Sport Soldier") since September 2014.
 He has a tattoo of an Ancient Greek javelin thrower on his back.

 Career

 2011–2016

 In 2011, Vetter competed in the European Junior Championships.
 He made it through the qualifying round with a personal best 71.60 m throw.
 He then finished 12th in the final with a throw of 65.87 m.
 Zigismunds Sirmais won the event with a throw of 81.53 m.

 In July 2015, Vetter took part in the European U23 Championships.
 He finished fourth, throwing the javelin 79.78 m.
 Kacper Oleszczuk won gold with a throw of 82.29 m.
 In August 2015, he competed in the IAAF World Championships.
 He finished seventh with a throw of 83.79 m.
 Julius Yego won the competition with a throw of 92.72 m.

 Vetter competed for Germany at the 2016 Summer Olympics, along with Julian Weber and eventual gold medalist Thomas Röhler.
 Leading up to his maiden Olympics, Vetter unleashed the javelin with a personal best of 88.23 m to top the field and attain the Olympic entry standard (83.00 m) by a five-metre margin at the Kuortane Games in Finland.
 Coming to the final with the second best throw at 85.96 m from the qualifying stage, Vetter opened the competition with an 85.32 m throw on his first attempt to seize an early lead, but Röhler, along with 2015 World Champion Julius Yego of Kenya and defending Olympic Champion Keshorn Walcott of Trinidad and Tobago overtook him for the medal positions.
 Unable to improve his mark in the remaining attempts, Vetter finished in fourth place, outside the podium by just six centimetres.
 Less than a month after his disappointment at the Olympics, Vetter finished first in a world-class field at the 2016 ISTAF Berlin, throwing a personal best of 89.57 m.